 c) illegal activity

-Icons depicting adult content and violence which are unsuitable for K-12 educational purposes or common work-place viewing will be labeled as explicit.
-Users will be able to choose whether they want explicit icons to appear in their search results or not.
+Icons depicting mature content which are unsuitable for educational purposes, younger viewers, or common work-place settings, will be labeled as explicit.
+As a result, users will be able to choose whether they want explicit icons to appear in their search results or not.

 If you come across an icon that you believe needs to be removed or labeled as explicit, please flag it in the top right corner and an admin will review it shortly.